The Best 15 Restaurants in Vietnam: A Comprehensive Guide

 10. Indochine Restaurant, Hue

 Indochine Restaurant is a French restaurant located in Hue, Vietnam.
-It was opened in the 1920s and has since become one of the most popular destinations for tourists visiting this historical city.
+It is the oldest restaurant in the city and has become one of the most popular destinations for tourists since 1920.
 This elegant restaurant serves French cuisine and uses its colonial architecture to create an atmosphere that feels like you’re stepping back in time.

 11. Mekong RestStop Café, Can Tho

 Mekong RestStop Café is one of the best Restaurants in Vietnam and a great place to try the local cuisine in Can Tho and get a feel for Vietnamese culture.
-The restaurant has a small menu of traditional dishes, including pho, bun bo hue (a spicy noodle soup), and spring rolls.
+The restaurant has a small menu of traditional dishes, including spring rolls, pho, and bun bo hue.

 12. Three Peppercorn Restaurant (Ba Om), Da Lat